 - He Knows Too Much: Marquez is the witness to a murder committed by one of Wolfram & Hart's clients.
 The firm sent demons to prevent him from testifying in court.

 - Hell-Bent for Leather: Faith looks delicious in her black leather pants.

 - Hey, Wait!: In Wolfram & Hart's lobby, a random lawyer points at Angel, shouting, "You!"
 Phew, the lawyer has confused Angel with someone else, and begins jabbering about the "Gruber meeting."

 - History Repeats: Faith's self-destructive spiral is mirrored by Angel's flashbacks to 1898.
-Examples: Angel and Faith's declaration of self-hatred, Angelus' "birthday present" being Bound And Gagged in a similar manner to Wesley.
+Examples: Angel and Faith's declaration of self-hatred, Angelus's "birthday present" being Bound and Gagged in a similar manner to Wesley.